Entropy of Exchangeable Random Graphs: Real Data Example

-The average proportion of women on boards is shown in Fig. 2 (a).
-This ratio demonstrates a substantial increase in the representation of women on boards during the observation period.
-The time from the announcement of the law's enforcement until it took effect, or between mid-2005 and 2008, had the biggest growth in particular.
-However, similarly, Figure 2 (b) shows that the highest decrease in entropy took place in the period May 2005 to December 2008.
-We obtained Figure 2 (b) by first estimating the graphon underlying the graph via the network histogram algorithm~\cite{Olhede_2014} for each point in time and then computing the entropy across observed time points as described in Equation 22.
-This shows us that our measure captures changes occurring in a real complex graph.
-The reason for the decrease in entropy in parallel with the increase in the average proportion of women on boards could be attributed to the findings of~\cite{seierstad2011few}, who state that women have more social capital than men, and that the average betweenness score of women is $70\%$ higher than that of men.
-Thus, female director boards in the mentioned dataset tend to form connected components, which in turn serve to make the graph more structured.
+The average proportion of women on boards is shown with the blue curve (right) in subfigure (b) of Figure~\ref{fig:boards-data}.
+This ratio demonstrates a substantial increase in the representation of women on boards during the law enforcement period.
+The time from the announcement of the law's enforcement until it took effect, or between 2005 and 2008, had the biggest growth in particular.
+However, similarly, the orange curve (left) in Subfigure (b) of Figure~\ref{fig:boards-data} indicates that the highest decrease in average estimated entropy took place from mid-2005 to December 2008.
+The aligning change of the average estimated graphon entropy with the proportion of women on boards and consequently the changes occuring in the networks as given in subfigure (a) of Figure~\ref{fig:boards-data} shows that the nonparametric graphon entropy estimator is promising in capturing changes occurring in this graph collection.
+The reason for the decrease in entropy in parallel with the increase in the average proportion of women on boards could be attributed to the findings by~\cite{seierstad2011few}, who state that women have more social capital than men and that the average betweenness score of women is $70\%$ higher than that of men.
+Following this line of reasoning, the female director boards in the dataset tend to form connected components, which contribute to increasing the overall connectivity and structural coherence of the graph.
+As a result, the network becomes more predictable, leading to a reduction in graphon entropy.
+See Figure \ref{SBM-entropy} for an illustration of the relationship between graphon entropy and the evolving graph structure.
+This phenomenon is evident in subfigure (a) of Figure~\ref{fig:boards-data}, where we present selected snapshots of the graph's evolution, with the first and last graphs corresponding to the first and last time points, respectively.
+The rest are selectively chosen from the collection to illustrate the evolving dynamics.
+Refinement of a graph structure to achieve a connected graph is inherently associated with changes in edge density.
+We observe variability in the average degree over different time intervals, which aligns with our results.
+These snapshots begin with the first graph in the dataset and proceed through selected stages up to the final graph.
+The graphon entropy estimator, which takes into account factors like sparsity, degree distribution, and community structure of real-world graphs, adjusts accordingly.
+This adjustment is crucial as, unlike in simulation studies, the density parameter is not fixed across the graphs under study.
+The decline in entropy aligns with the increasing participation of women on corporate boards, leading to a more structured and predictable network.
+This supports findings that female directors play a central role in board connectivity, reducing randomness in network formation.